When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

 However, on realising what a big task it was, and the time it would take, he offered to give the chairs to me knowing that I would make a good job of it and make good use of the chairs; a gift that I couldn’t refuse.

-It’s not as if we needed more dining chairs, we already have a plethora doted around our home and in the shed.
+It’s not as if we needed more dining chairs; we already have a plethora dotted around our home and in the shed.

 When we were first married we bought a set of cheap modern dining chairs, and over the years replaced them with older, better quality ones that were acquired and inherited.

 Therefore, after renovating these chairs we will get rid of some of our existing chairs, and move others around the home.